 CHD is associated with elevated rates of depression.
 Prevalence of major depressive disorder (MDD) is approximately 17% to 27% among patients with CHD,2 compared to an estimated lifetime prevalence of 16% in the general population.3 An additional 20% to 30% of patients with CHD experience minor depression or subsyndromal depressive symptoms following MI.4–6 Patients undergoing coronary artery bypass graft surgery (CABG) due to CHD demonstrate rates of depression of about 20% to 25%, and rates as high as 38% are reported when minor depression is included.7,8 CHD is also associated with an increased risk of suicide, particularly within the first month of an MI, although the elevated risk may persist for several years.9

-In addition to co-occurrence in ...
+In addition to co-occurrence in individuals with already ...